opencybersecurityalliance/PACE/docs/UseCases/retrieve_sbom.md

 Although direct access to the PAR would meet the need for this simple retrieval, there are several issues:
-- if a transformation was necessary (eg json to xml, or SPDX to CycloneDX), that is a PES function instead of a pure data retrieval
+- if a transformation was necessary (eg json to xml, or SPDX to CycloneDX) that is a PES function instead of a pure data retrieval
 - there are security issues with direct access to the PAR data store.
 These are mitigated if the authentication/authorization resides entirely within the PCS or PES components

 The first issue is particularly relevant to the architectural flow